 Greater Sand Perch, Diplectrum maximum

-The Greater Sand Perch are found over sandy bottoms at depths between 200 and 400 feet.
-They are the largest of the nine Sand Perches found in Mexican waters of the Pacific and reach a maximum length of 45.0 cm (17.7 inches), documented by a fish that we caught and can weigh up to 1.5 kg (3.3 pounds).
-The Greater Sand Perch is found in all Mexican waters of the Pacific but were thought to be absent from the Sea of Cortez; however, they are actually very abundant along the southeast coast of Baja and documented by numerous fish that we have caught.
-They are a deep water species and not much is known about their behavioral patterns.
+The Greater Sand Perches are found over sandy bottoms at depths between 200 and 400 feet.
+They are the largest of the nine Sand Perches found in Mexican waters of the Pacific and reach a maximum length of 45 cm (17.7 inches) and can weigh up to 1.5 kg (3.3 pounds), as documented by a fish that we caught.
+They are found in all Mexican waters of the Pacific and were thought to be absent from the Sea of Cortez, however, they are actually very abundant along the southeast coast of Baja as documented by numerous fish that we caught.
+They are a deep water species and very little is known about their behavioral patterns.

 The Greater Sand Perch is the easiest of the eight very similar Sand Perches, all of the Diplectrum Genus, living in Mexican waters of the Pacific, to identify.
 The key to correct identification is the unique shape of their peroperculum.

 The Greater Sand Perch is one of the very best bottom fish for human consumption that is caught in Mexican waters.
 They are sold extensively in local fish markets.
 Their roe is considered to be a delicacy.
 They are the only Sand Perch that we are aware of that, when hauled up from the deep, will return to the deep on their own.
 They consume a variety of small fish, which are frequently regurgitated and found on the panga floor or in the fish box.